Mwong5940/MySQL-Project/README.md

 # MySQL-Project

-This final project from the MySQL for Data Analytics and Business Intelligence Certificate explores employee data within a company.
+This final project from the UDemy - MySQL for Data Analytics and Business Intelligence Certificate explores employee data within a corporation.

 I've included the SQL code used to qurey and gather the data used to create my visualization on Tableau.